Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable8.md

 # Deliverable 8
 In this deliverable your teams will solidify your filter design that you began the preliminary work for in Deliverable 6.
-This design will lay the foundation for Deliverable 9(Checkpoint 2).
-Though there is only one thing to turn in this week it is a stepping stone to what is next.
+This design will lay the foundation for Deliverable 9(Checkpoint 2) which is NEXT WEEK!
+Though there is only two things to turn in this week it is a stepping stone to what is next,look at the Minimum requirement for a 'B' on ELC and prepare for next week accordingly.
 In addition to that you will need to create a 2-bit ADC.

 ## Hardware Filter Design(P)